-‘We make no apologies’ for being a run-first team, says Seahawks coordinator Brian Schottenheimer
+‘We make no apologies’ for run-first mentality, says Seahawks coordinator Brian Schottenheimer

 Meaning, yes, the Seahawks will never be headed off from passing if they feel it’s what they have to do to win.

-But what the Seahawks also felt was no coincidence was how their season turned around in 2018 after they committed even more fully to the run following the second game of the season.
-Seattle started 0-2 in 2018, road losses to Denver and Chicago in which it combined for just 38 runs and 69 passes.
+The Seahawks also felt their turnaround after two games in 2018 came by committing even more fully to the run.
+Seattle started 0-2 in 2018 with road losses to Denver and Chicago in which the Seahawks combined for just 38 runs and 69 passes.

-That Seattle fell behind early in each game played a role in those numbers.
+Falling behind early in each of the first two games played a role in those numbers.

-But after a 24-17 loss to Chicago in which Wilson threw what was his third interception in two games, Carroll and Schottenheimer met and reiterated to each other that they would lead with the run and see where it would take them.
+But after a 24-17 loss to Chicago in which Wilson threw his third interception in two games, Carroll and Schottenheimer met and reiterated that they would lead with the run and see where it would take them.

-From week three on — when guard D.J.
-Fluker also entered the lineup — Seattle rushed at least 28 times in every game (and for at least 113 yards in all but the game against the Panthers) in going 10-4 to earn a playoff spot as Wilson threw just four more interceptions, a big reason Seattle also led the NFL with a plus-15 turnover ratio.
+From Week 3 on — when guard D.J.
+Fluker also entered the lineup — Seattle rushed at least 28 times in every game (and for at least 113 yards in each game except against the Panthers) in going 10-4 to earn a playoff spot as Wilson threw just four more interceptions, a big reason Seattle also led the NFL with a plus-15 turnover ratio.

-That belief in the run undoubtedly cost Seattle in the playoff loss — the Seahawks appeared to be waiting for it to suddenly turn on the way it had almost every other game last season while also remembering that they felt they had abandoned it too soon in the opening two losses (and Carroll later admitted he also underestimated the impact of injuries to Fluker and J.R.
-Sweezy that he felt made it harder to run against Dallas).
+That belief in the run undoubtedly cost Seattle in the playoff loss.
+The Seahawks appeared to be waiting for their running game to suddenly turn on, the way it had almost every other game last season.
+They also felt they had abandoned it too soon in the opening two losses.
+To top it off, Carroll later admitted he also underestimated the impact of injuries to Fluker and J.R.
+Sweezy that he felt made it harder to run against Dallas.

 But as Schottenheimer said Tuesday, that game did nothing to alter Seattle’s belief in the run itself.